Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Babbel’s More Natural Language Usage

 The second difference I noted between these programs is that Babbel is better with using natural sentences and phrases.
-With Duolingo, this seems to be a recurring complaint among consumers, and I noticed it as well.
+A recurring complaint about Duolingo is that their example sentences are sometimes really awkward.

-In addition, I also saw a lot of complaints from other users regarding incorrect translations with Duolingo, though I didn’t see this as much.
-And to be fair, it does seem like Duolingo has improved in this area as of late.
+I also saw a lot of complaints from other users regarding Duolingo’s incorrect translations, though I didn’t see this as much.
+And to be fair, it does seem like Duolingo has improved in this area more recently.

 But you still occasionally come across an awkward sentence or phrase that sort of turns your head.